backstage/backstage/docs/integrations/bitbucket/discovery.md

 id: discovery
 title: Bitbucket Discovery
 sidebar_label: Discovery
-# prettier-ignore
+# prettier-ignore: ""
+description:
-description: Automatically discovering catalog entities from repositories in Bitbucket
+  Automatically discovering catalog entities from repositories in Bitbucket
 ---

 The Bitbucket integration has a special discovery processor for discovering